-The expedition in 2013 will be led by Ryan Waters.
+The expedition in 2014 will be led by Ryan Waters.
 He has in-depth experience leading expeditions to 8000-meter mountains in Nepal, Tibet, and Pakistan.
-Our Sherpa logistics partners have worked in the expedition business for many years as a top Nepali logistics organizer and expedition management team.
-Our leadership has a depth of experience organizing multiple expeditions to mountains including Manaslu x2, Everest, K2, Dhaulagiri, Cho Oyu, Broad Peak, Lhotse x2, Gasherbrum 2, Gasherbrum 1, and several 5000m to 7000m Himalayan mountains.
+Our Sherpa logistics partners have worked in the expedition business for over a decade as a top Nepali logistics organizer and expedition management team.
+Our team has experience organizing multiple expeditions to mountains including Manaslu, Everest, K2, Dhaulagiri, Cho Oyu, Broad Peak, Lhotse, Gasherbrum 2, Gasherbrum 1, and several 5000m to 7000m Himalayan mountains.

 Traverse to camp 1 Our on mountain Sherpa staff will consist of top Nepali climbers who have years of experience on the high 8000 meter mountains.
 Our staff work very hard to fix ropes, stock camps and assist our team in reaching the summit safely.
 We will employ a full cook staff that specializes in healthy, abundant and tasty meals.
 Our cook staff is very talented and is always ready to make our team's experience the best possible.
 Good food is a priority on our expeditions and experience shows that this is a key component of success on a long 8000-meter trip.